jefdewitt/jekyll_portfolio/README.md

 {% include sidebar.html %}
 ```

-As you can see this file uses another layout type 'default' for its main structure.
+As you can see this file uses another layout type `default` for its main structure.
 From here, all your posts will be displayed.
 And since we already declared our permalink settings in `config.yml`, when a blog post is clicked the resulting URL will be `www.<your-site>/archive/<your-blog-post>`.